Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Results and Discussion

 \subsection{Sun and Moon Model}

-The Sun and the Moon are the most significant contributers to the sky brightness.
-The elevation angle of each with respect to the horizon plays a significant role. \citet{Liu_etal_2003} modeled the relationship between the sky brightness and the phase and elevation angle of the Moon.
+\citet{Liu_etal_2003} modeled the relationship between the sky brightness and the phase and elevation angle of the Moon.
 Independent to the scattering of light caused by reflection and refraction in the GASC optical system, the $B$-, $V$-, and $R$-band data should exhibit the same functional form relating to the Sun's and Moon's effects.
-After all, the Moon shines by reflected sunlight, and is just a fainter version of a light source in the sky.
 We can write:

-where F$_{Sun}$ gives the sky flux when the Moon's contribution is negligible, and $a$, $b$, and $c$ are constants determined for different band passes. $\theta$ is the elevation angle of the Sun.
+where F$_{Sun}$ gives the sky flux when the Moon's contribution is negligible, and $a$, $b$, and $c$ are constants determined for different bandpasses, $\theta$ is the elevation angle of the Sun.
 The multi-band sky brightness has been fitted with a nonlinear least-squares method using the images with good transparency and negligible contributions from the Moon.

 The model for the sky surface brightness due to the Moon's contribution involves factors such as the Earth-Moon distance and the Moon's phase.
 Following \citet{Liu_etal_2003}, the apparent magnitude of the Moon can be approximated by this empirical formula: